 Veterinarians as professionals have the unique role of protecting the health and well-being of both animals and people.
-Currently, in Europe, there are around 200.000 employed veterinarians.
-In this article, we will discuss veterinary medicine in Europe.
+Currently, Veterinary Medicine in Europe sees around 200 000 employed veterinarians.
+In this article, we will unpack veterinary medicine in Europe.

 It’s quite interesting that more than 70 percent of new veterinary post-graduates in Europe are women.
 20 years ago the veterinary profession was dominantly male-occupied, and as time passes the percentage of female doctors annually increases.